 If the gauge indicates engine coolant temperature above the normal range, stop the vehicle as soon as safely possible.
-If the engine is overheated, continued operation of the vehicle may seriously damage the engine.
-See the "In case of emergency" section for immediate action required.
+If the engine is overheated, continued operation of the vehicle may

 FUFL GAUGE

 This gauge indicates the approximate fuel level in the tank.